KevinBian107/KevinBian107.github.io/README.md

 # Kaiwen (Kevin) Bian

 My name is Kaiwen (Kevin) Bian and I am a undergraduate student at UCSD double majoring in **Data Science** & **Cognitive Behavoral Neuroscience** and minoring in **Mathamatics**.
-I am passionate about finding bridges between data science and neuroscience through forms of algorithm and machine learning to help both community better understand the machines and ourselves.
+I am passionate about finding bridges between Data Science and Neuroscience through forms of algorithm and machine learning to help both community better understand the machines and ourselves.

-My passion goes beyond Data Science into fields of Neuroscience, Biology, and Exercise Physiology.
-I am extremely interested in the intersection between Data Science and Neuroscience for developing systems/algorithms with better performances.
 I am fluent in both Chinese and English, and open- minded for new ideas and learning opportunities.

 **Email**: [kaiwenbian107@gmail.com](kaiwenbian107@gmail.com)

 -- [Resume](assets/Kaiwen%20Bian%20Resume%202024:2:14.pdf) -- [CV](assets/Kaiwen%20Bian%20CV%202024:Feb:12.pdf) -- [Github](https://github.com/KevinBian107) -- [Linkedin](https://www.linkedin.com/in/kbian107/) --

-# Undergraduate Interships
+# Interships & Apprenticeships
 ### Salk Institute
 I am currently working as a undergraduate research intern at [Talmo's Lab](https://talmolab.org/) in the Salk Institute. we are working on the the VNL project, a collaboration between Salk Institute and Harvard University aiming to create a working **Imitation Learning** and **Deep Reinforcement Learning** pipeline for creating computational models of the brain using Jax supported brax.